nf-core/eager/docs/usage.md

 Turns off duplicate removal methods DeDup and MarkDuplicates respectively.
 No duplicates will be removed on any data in the pipeline.

+## Complexity Filtering Options

 ### `--complexity_filter`

-Performs a poly-G complexity filtering step in the beginning of the pipeline if turne on.
-This can be useful for especially assembly projects where low-complexity regions might dramatically influence the assembly of contigs.
+Performs a poly-G tail removal step in the beginning of the pipeline, if turned on.
+This can be useful for trimming ploy-G tails from short-fragments sequenced on two-colour Illumina chemistry such as NextSeqs (where no-fluorescence is read as a G on two-colour chemistry), which can inflate reported GC content values.

-## Complexity Filtering Options

 ### `--complexity_filter_poly_g_min`

-This option can be used to define the minimum value for the poly-G filtering step in low complexity filtering.
+This option can be used to define the minimum length of a poly-G tail to begin low complexity trimming.
 By default, this is set to a value of `10` unless the user has chosen something specifically using this option.

 ## Adapter Clipping and Merging Options